animatedmax/spring-data-geode/src/main/markdown/reference/lucene.md

 <code>&lt;bean class="org.springframework.data.gemfire.config.support.LuceneIndexRegionBeanFactoryPostProcessor"/&gt;</code>.
 The
 <code>o.s.d.g.config.support.LuceneIndexRegionBeanFactoryPostProcessor</code>
-may only be used when using SDG XML config.
+may only be used when using Spring Data for GemFire XML config.
 More details about Spring's <code>BeanFactoryPostProcessors</code> can be found {spring-framework-docs}/core.html#beans-factory-extension-factory-postprocessors[here].</td>
 </tr>